South Skyline Region: Russian Ridge OSP / Skyline Ridge OSP / Long Ridge OSP / Monte Bello OSP / Upper Stevens Creek County Park

 - 0.4 mi: Ridge Trail intersection.
 Turn left to continue on the Peters Creek Trail.
 (You're now on the Bay Area Ridge Trail.)

 - 0.5 mi: Long Ridge Trail intersection.
-Turn left to stay on the Peters Creek Trail.
+Stay to the left on the Peters Creek Trail.
 Continue on the Peters Creek Trail for the next 1.6 miles.
 You'll pass a small lake and then switchback up a hill.

-- 2.1 mi: Turn left onto Long Ridge Road (follow the Bay Area Ridge Trail).
+- 2.1 mi: Turn left onto Ward Road toward Saratoga Gap/Hwy 9 (follow the Bay Area Ridge Trail).

-- 2.4 mi: Turn left onto Hickory Oaks Trail (follow the Bay Area Ridge Trail).
+- 2.4 mi: Turn left onto Hickory Oaks Trail heading toward Saratoga Gap/Hwy 9 (follow the Bay Area Ridge Trail).

 - 2.9 mi: Trail splits.
 Take either direction, since they join up again soon (the trail to the right has a view!).

-- 3.2 mi: Turn left at the Achistaca Trail junction and descend to Skyline Blvd.
+- 3.2 mi: After a small climb, turn left at the Achistaca Trail junction and descend to Skyline Blvd.

 - 3.3 mi: Cross Skyline and get onto the Saratoga Gap trail (follow the Bay Area Ridge Trail).

-- 5.6 mi: The singletrack ends at a fire road.
-Turn left to continue on Table Mountain Trail towards Stevens Creek Canyon Trail.
+- 6.3 mi: The singletrack comes out to a fire road.
+Continue straight ahead on the fire road, then turn left to continue on Table Mountain Trail towards Stevens Creek Canyon Trail.

-- 6.9 mi: Table Mountain Trail ends at the Canyon trail.
-Turn left, cross the creek, and then start climbing.
+- 7.5 mi: Table Mountain Trail ends at the Canyon Trail.
+Cross the creek, turn left, and then start climbing.
 Watch for mountain bikers!

 - 7.8 mi: After a short steep climb, turn left onto Grizzly Flat Trail.
 The initial section of trail is singletrack: you'll descend briefly, cross the creek again, and come out to a fire road.
 Continue climbing up the Grizzly Flat Trail fire road.